datacommonsorg/docsite/api/rest/stat_value.md

 grand_parent: API
 ---

-# Retrieve statistical value for a place
+# Retrieve a statistical value for a place

 Returns a statistical value for a place based on the [`StatisticalVariable`](https://datacommons.org/browser/StatisticalVariable).